JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
 The MVP of this project:
 1. User management
+2. User login capability
-2. Creation, viewing, anf management of school supplies basket (Funding baskets)
+2. Creation, viewing, and management of school supplies basket (Funding baskets)
 3. Finalization to lock completed baskets.
 4. Interface that allows for smooth navigation and interaction.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

-1. Manager dashboard
-2. Login functionality
-3. Needs browsing (search, filter, etc.)
-4. Needs management (create, delete, edit)
-5. Account persistence (needs baskets)
+1. Admin Login (5) - As a U-fund Manager, I want to log in using the reserved username admin so that I can manage the organization's needs cupboard.

+2. Helper Login (8) - As a Helper I want to login to the UFund app so that I can access the needs cupboard and view my basket.

+3. Search Needs in cupboard (8) - As a Helper I want to search for a particular need so that I can easily find what things exist or do not exist.

+4. Create New Need (8) - As a Manager/Admin I want to submit a request to create a new need so that it is added to the cupboard.

+5. Edit an Existing Need(5) - As a Helper I want to edit the details of an existing need in the cupboard

+6. Remove Needs from Cupboard(5) - As a Helper I want to add/remove needs from my funding basket so that I can change the status of available needs.

+7. Browse Needs (5) - As a Helper I want to see a list of needs so that I choose which ones to contribute to.

+8. Checkout Needs(5) - As a Helper I want to add/remove needs from my funding basket so that I can change the status of available needs.

+9. Populate Cupboard - As a Helper I want to add needs from my funding basket so that I can change the status of available needs.

+10. Modify Funding Basket(5) - As a Helper I want to review all the needs currently in my funding basket so that I can confirm, update, or remove them before finalizing their status.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
-**MAJOR:** Notification component that shows Helper users when needs have status changes (created, deleted, etc.).
+**MAJOR:** A real time notification system that shows Helper and Managers/Admins when needs have status changes (created, deleted, etc.).
 Appears as a bell icon on the webpage.

 **MINOR:** Filter feature within the needs cupboard.
 Helpers can search for needs with highest funding percentage, lowest quantity, etc.